MIAMI (AP) — A 21-year-old woman is recovering from injuries suffered when a lemur bit her outside her Miami home, authorities said.

 Isabella Valledor said her sister called 911, but the lemur started chasing her again.
-She was taken to the hospital, where she required some stitches to close some of the bite marks.
+She was taken to the hospital, where she required stitches to close some bite wounds.

 Personnel with Miami-Dade Fire Rescue and the Florida Fish and Wildlife Conservation Commission went to the home.

 Wildlife spokesman Lorenzo Veloz said officials were able to coax the lemur away without sedation and capture it.